The Moth Radio Hour: Question Marks

 Transcript

 This is the Moth Radio Hour.
+I'm Jennifer Hickson.

-The ones we ask, the ones we don't, and what happens either way.
+In this episode, stories about questions: the ones we ask, the ones we don't, and what happens either way.

-There's a Chinese proverb that says, he who asks a question is a fool momentarily, but he who who does not ask remains a fool forever.
+There's a Chinese proverb that says: he who asks a question is a fool momentarily, but he who does not ask remains a fool forever.
+Storytellers in this hour may or may not agree.

 Our first storyteller is quite young when he first steps up to question authority.

 This is Shahab Asta, or Hobby, as his mom calls him, at a moth showcase in Chicago, where we partner with public radio station WBEZ.
+Here's Shahab.

 When I was a kid, I used to get in trouble from time to time.

+start that over?
 Because when I was a kid, I used to get in trouble all the time.
+It's not that I was a bad kid, but

+I was a kid.
 I liked to talk and play, and I wanted to make people laugh.

 That was what was important to me.

 And in the first grade, I had Miss Worth.
+Anybody out here have Miss Worth?

-I love Miss Worth.
+She was amazing.
+I love me some Miss Worth.

 She always had candy in her pocket.
+Sweet old lady.

-I love Miss worth
+So nice.
+I love Miss Worth.

-well my mom used to get called into conferences with miss worth all the time
+Well, my mom used to get called into conferences with Miss Worth all the time

-and this time my mom says miss worth has pictures of you up out of your seat just at someone's desk talking and playing in the middle of class and i actually let's take a minute let's take a second
+and this time my mom says miss worth has pictures of you up out of your seat just at someone's desk talking and playing in the middle of class

 miss worth had pictures